 Eligible local council areas

-Your initiative must be located in a local council area with a Transurban road, as listed below.
+Community Grants are available to not-for-profit organisations operating or delivering an initiative in a local government area located within 5kms of a Transurban road, as listed below.

 Victoria